Inclusive Teaching and Learning

 • Consider the intersecting aspects of students' lives to foster a sense of belonging among students.

 • Mistakes are inevitable.
-How you respond to those mistakes can serve as an important model of cultural humility for your students, and emphasize the ongoing nature of the learning process.
+How you respond to those mistakes can serve as an important model of humility for your students, and emphasize the ongoing nature of the learning process.

 Why is This Important?